FAQs

 1

 Positive reinforcement is an important tool in training in general.
 It is one of the four major quadrants of operant conditioning.
 It does not in itself constitute, nor is it inherently, ethical training.
 There are unethical applications of positive reinforcement and there are methods of ethical training that are not positive reinforcement.
+Coming from my own personal ethics, I do not use aversive tools or techniques in my training.
+I will never train with a prong collar, shock collar, choke chain, etc. I respect every clients decision to use whatever tools they feel most comfortable with when it comes to their own pets, and I will never force someone or shame someone into changing their tools, especially when there is a safety aspect involved.
+If I come across a situation in which I am being asked to cross an ethical line, I will politely express that and decline to continue working under those specific circumstances.

 Ethical training asks not just “can we?” but “should we?”
 And if we should, “how?”